grundton/cloud_hands/README.md

 Cloud Hands is granular synthesizer instrument/installation using machine vision.
 A python script making use of the [MediaPipe](https://developers.google.com/mediapipe) library estimates hand landmarks from live video input which are then used as parameters for a granular synthesis engine written in Pure Data.

+# Requirements
+For this project a working version of [Pure Data](https://puredata.info/downloads) is required.
+I recommend getting the "vanilla" distribution.

+The installation instructions require you to have a working version of [conda](https://docs.conda.io/en/latest/) (a virtual environment manager) and [pip](https://packaging.python.org/en/latest/guides/tool-recommendations/) (a python package installer).

+To check whether you have these installed, please try `conda --version` and `python3 -m pip --version` in your terminal.

 # Installation
 Download the zip file or clone the repository